Control-C/PMSG/AIS/README.md

 ---

-## 👉 Start with AI-SetupGuided Setup 🤖
+## 👉 Start with AI-SetupGuide Setup 🤖

 Use your favorite AI assistant to set up PMSG quickly.
 Each option opens a pre-configured prompt tailored to your hardware and project.